-God doesn’t intend for us to struggle financially our entire lives.
-There are seasons of struggle, however, that we all go through.
+God doesn’t intend for us to struggle financially our entire lives; however, there are seasons of struggle that we all go through.
 Whether we’re just young and naïve, or we’re a bit older and perhaps undisciplined with our finances, it’s not uncommon for people to find themselves in financial distress.

 If you can learn to live by these four important principles, you’ll see your financial borders begin to expand:

 It’s not likely that God is going to drop a huge financial windfall in your lap while you’re sitting on the couch watching TV.
 Neither are you going to become financially successful if you live carelessly and pray for God to “clean up” your financial mistakes.
 Being financially successful takes hard work!

 A lot of people want today what it took their parents years to get.
 They’re just not patient or diligent enough to put in the same kind of effort over time that their parents did.
 They end up making poor investments, trying to get rich quick, or go into debt to get things they can’t afford.